maxfischer2781/backports.range/backports/range/README.rst

 .. [#seq35] As of Python 3.6, the builtin ``range`` class is not compliant
             with the Python 3.5 specification of ``collections.abc.Sequence``.
             See `Issue 28197 <http://bugs.python.org/issue28197>`_

+.. [#clonglong] The ``long long`` type should fill any current CPU architecture (read 64bit).
+                Since Python cannot parallelize instructions,
+                this should provide maximum range with optimal performance for small values.

 .. _Cython: http://cython.org